 “A dated bathroom can be a turn off, and may result in a lower sale price,” says Mike Stewart, an award-winning residential realtor in Vancouver—one of the world’s hottest real estate markets.

 When it comes to those Pepto-Bismol-pink tiles?
 Mike doesn’t mind the look of them, personally.
 But consider him an exception to the rule.
 “To appease fussy buyers, homeowners should upgrade their bathroom to modernize polarizing styles from the past,” he added.

 Ready to revamp your bathroom?

 What’s your take?

 Could your bathroom use a little love?
-Which of these buyer-friendly remodel ideas would you try?
+Which of these buyer-friendly bathroom remodel ideas would you try?
 Tell us about it in the comments!